 Coffee style

 The strongest order is either a filter coffee from the current single-origin list or an espresso-based drink that lets the house roasting show clearly.
-Ceresia says it sources from single-origin farms and cooperatives, roasts carefully every week, and sells both single origins and its house espresso blend by weight.
-Recent posts and product pages keep showing rotating coffees from Kenya, El Salvador, Brazil, Guatemala, and northern Thailand, so the better question at the bar is what is fresh right now.
+Ceresia works with single-origin coffees from farms and cooperatives, roasts weekly, and sells both single origins and its house espresso blend by weight.
+The better question at the bar is what is fresh right now: recent rotations have included Kenya, El Salvador, Brazil, Guatemala, and northern Thailand.

 What people go for

 The natural order is coffee plus a small bite: a flat white or iced latte with a pastry, a pour-over with something from the bakery case, or a short tasting before buying beans.
-Recent user reviews mention sandwiches and baked goods in the new location, while older editorial coverage keeps returning to filter coffee, flat whites, pastries, cakes, and staff who can talk through the beans.
-It is credible as a light breakfast or snack stop, but not a full brunch anchor.
+Sandwiches, baked goods, filter coffee, flat whites, pastries, cakes, and staff who can talk through the beans make it credible as a light breakfast or snack stop, but not a full brunch anchor.

 The feel

-The new Sukhumvit 41 address is easier to read as a house-turned-roastery cafe than as the older narrow Sukhumvit 33/1 shop described in older listings.
-Sources repeatedly point to a warm room, knowledgeable service, and enough seating to settle in, but not always a quick in-and-out pace when the shop is busy.
-Official channels now list Wi-Fi as available, so older no-Wi-Fi notes should be treated as historical rather than current.
+The new Sukhumvit 41 address is easier to read as a house-turned-roastery cafe than the older narrow Sukhumvit 33/1 room.
+Expect a warm room, knowledgeable service, and enough seating to settle in, though the shop is not always a quick in-and-out stop when it is busy.
+Wi-Fi is now listed as available, so treat it as a practical light-work cafe rather than the no-Wi-Fi room older notes describe.

 Why Ceresia Coffee Roasters is shortlisted by Filter Notes